Travel During a Pandemic

 "What?' said Elaine.
 "Will we be able to get off?"

-So now we knew why the port was so full – everyone was leaving due to the renamed COVID-19 virus, even though there were no cases in the Gilis.
+So now we knew why the port was so full – everyone was leaving due to the COVID-19 virus, even though there were no cases in the Gilis.
 The islands were going into lock down (one of many new 2020 buzzwords) to keep the virus from coming in.

-We realized that we could take a local slow boat to Bangsai in Lombok then take a taxi to the Lombok airport in order to fly back to Bali.
+We then realized that we could take a local slow boat to Bangsai in Lombok then take a taxi to the Lombok airport in order to fly back to Bali.
 That is, if the officials on Lombok would allow us to travel.

-Then, on March 16th, Prime Minister Justin Trudeau made a rather pointed announcement.
+On March 16th, Prime Minister Justin Trudeau made a rather pointed announcement.
 He urged all Canadians abroad to return, stating “let me be clear, if you’re abroad, it is time to come home.”

 I was really torn, but then Elaine said, "It's so beautiful, let's go snorkelling.
 We'll feel better afterwards and then we can figure out what to do."